- What We Do

 The initial ambulance was a converted telephone truck.
 Then the Darien Sports Shop donated the first “real” ambulance in 1976.
 That same year, Post 53 officially became the “first responders” for the town of Darien and provided Emergency Medical Service from 6 PM to midnight.
 By this time, the yearly operating budget had increased to $12,000 and Post 53 was responding to over 250 calls annually.
 In 1985, Post 53 was expanded to a 24-hour service by the Town of Darien.

-By now, the adult advisors were being trained in Advanced Life Support and were certified by the State of Connecticut as Advanced EMT’s (A-EMT).
 The fleet eventually expanded to three full-service ambulances and two “flycars”, all donated by generous citizens and businesses of Darien.
 In 1989, a new headquarters was constructed for Post 53 to replace the crowded train station and Post 53 volunteers were now responding to over 1000 medical emergencies a year.